Loans & Grants

 Targeted Site Investigation (TSI) Program

 The TSI Program is a grant program in which brownfields sites are selected to receive environmental investigation services through a competitive application process.
 For the selected sites, DTSC oversees the investigation and develops a report at no cost to the applicant.
 The goal of the TSI Program is to facilitate the redevelopment planning and reuse of brownfields.
-DTSC is currently soliciting applications for the 2014 TSI Grant.
-The Grant application deadline is July 11, 2014.
-A webinar regarding the TSI Grant and other funding programs will take place in early June.
+The Grant application deadline was July 11, 2014.

 For questions or comments, or if you need any assistance, please contact firstname.lastname@example.org.